1 - About Lucille

 Developers can implement and use custom File Handlers as needed.
 Extend BaseFileHandler to get started.
 To use a custom FileHandler, you have to reference its class in its Config.
 This is not needed when using the File Handlers provided by Lucille.
 You can override the File Handlers provided by Lucille, as well - just include the class you want to use in the Config.

-A component that retrieves data from a source system, packages the data into “documents,” and publishes them.
+A component that retrieves data from a source system and packages the data into Documents in preparation for transformation.

 Lucille Connectors